chiahsing-loh/Secure-Network-Devices/README.md

 Figure 32: Configuring port fa0/1 on Switch0

-The above steps enhanced Switch0's port security by limiting access to specific devices, preventing MAC address spoofing attacks, and automatically shutting down unauthorized connections to it.
+The above steps enhanced Switch0's port security by limiting access to specific devices, preventing MAC address spoofing attacks, and automatically shutting down unauthorized access.

-A subsequent attempt to reconnect Laptop1 to port fa0/2 on Switch0 is unsuccessful.
-Hence, the access control on port fa0/2 of Switch0 has been strengthened against unauthorized access.
+A subsequent attempt to reconnect Laptop1 to port fa0/2 on Switch0 is denied.
+Hence, the access control made on Switch0 port fa0/2 has been strengthened against unauthorized access.

-Figure 33: Connectivity failure of attacker's Laptop1
+Figure 33: Failed connectivity of attacker's Laptop1